carls113/RCAC-temp-hpc-exchange/docs/source/week1/anatomy.rst

 within those directories.

 .. caution::

    Not all options are the same in different programs, some may even mean completely different things for different programs.
-Excercise caution and look at the manual pages for each program to make sure you understand what each option does.
+Exercise caution and look at the manual pages for each program to make sure you understand what each option does.